sohailshams/explore-copenhagen/README.md

 ### Structure

-The website consist of one page.
-It contains a little history of Copenhagen and Denmark.
+The website consist of one page and this page has three sections.
+The page contains a little history of Copenhagen and Denmark.
 A dropdown button for users to sort the attracions from two main points of the city.
 Google Maps are available to search for anyother attraction, hotel or restaurant for the users.
 Finally if user need any other information to plan trip, user can contact by clicking on plan your trip.
 User will be informed after the query is sent.